The Best Canadian Novels by Canadian Authors

 This beautifully written book will have you thinking about things in an entirely different way.
 I have never read a Holocaust book like it.

 Love Historical Fiction?
-We do too!
-That’s why we created the Ultimate List of Historical Fiction carefully divided by time-period.
+The Ultimate List of Historical Fiction is the perfect list for you.
+It is carefully divided by time period.

 Best Canadian Mystery Novels